Percedal15019/LLM-Ops/README.md

 | cohere/north-mini-code:free | 256K |

 > [!TIP]
-> This is the best provider for free and high context window with zero cost API.
+> This is the best provider for free and high context window with zero cost API.<br>
-> The models have high parameter models (which is in couple billions).
+> The models have high parameter models (which is in couple billions).<br>
 > This is best for moderate to high-end project building.

 <br>